valerialabugr/valerialab-website/content/project/cerebsensing.md

 tags = ["cerebellum", "learning", "distributed plasticity", "neurorobotics"]

 # Project summary to display on homepage.
-summary = "CEREBSENSING aims to understand how the cerebellum processes sensorial information coming from the cerebral cortex by using computational models embedded in realistic perception-action simulations."
+summary = "CEREBSENSING is a H2020 Marie Sklodowska-Curie Action (IF) aiming to understand how the cerebellum processes sensorial information coming from the cerebral cortex by using computational models embedded in realistic perception-action simulations."

 # Optional image to display on homepage.
-image_preview = "marie_curie.jpg"
+image_preview = ""

 # Optional external URL for project (replaces project detail page).
 external_link = "https://www.ugr.es/~jesusgarrido/project/cerebsensing/"